MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration: Introduction

-In this work, we first comprehensively evaluate the abilities of LLM-powered multi-agent systems from the perspectives of cognition, adaptability, rationality, and cooperation in a quantitative manner.
-Specifically, (1) \textbf{Judgment} and \textbf{reasoning} form the core \underline{\textit{\textbf{cognition}}} of agents, crucial for \textit{accurate information assessment} in uncertain scenarios.
-Judgment enables precise information evaluation, guiding agents to make correct decisions in uncertainty.
-Reasoning involves logical analysis of situations, outcome prediction, and strategy formulation.
-These combined skills ensure agents can adeptly handle complex environments, making informed and rational decisions.
-(2) \textbf{Self-awareness} and \textbf{deception} are key to \textit{enhanced \underline{\textbf{adaptability}}} in agents, vital for multi-agent system collaboration.
-Self-awareness allows agents to understand their capabilities and roles, improving their collaborative effectiveness.
+Inspired by the above characteristics, we first propose a competition-based benchmark to evaluate the abilities of LLMs as agents by competing with a fixed type of LLM.
+Besides, seven quantitative metrics from the competitions are proposed to measure the essential capabilities of LLMs~\cite{wooldridge2009introduction, minsky1988society}.
+We define these capabilities from four aspects: cognition, adaptability, rationality, and collaboration: (1) \textbf{Judgment} and \textbf{reasoning} form the core \underline{\textit{\textbf{cognition}}} of agents, crucial for \textit{accurate information estimation} in uncertain scenarios.
+Judgment evaluates the ratio of the final correct decisions.
+Reasoning measures the ability to logically analyze other agents' roles and strategy formulation, thus guiding agents to make correct decisions in uncertainty.
+(2) \textbf{Self-awareness} and \textbf{deception} are key to \textit{enhanced \underline{\textbf{adaptability}}} in agents, vital for multi-agent system.
+Self-awareness is an assessment of agents' understanding of their capabilities and roles, ensuring the consistency of behaviors towards the target.
 Deception enables agents to subtly manipulate information in competitive settings, influencing other agents' decisions and gaining advantages in social interactions.
-(3) \underline{\textit{\textbf{Rationality}}} is the key to optimize \textit{the consistency and efficiency} of agent behavior.
-It guides agents to make judgments based on logic and evidence, avoiding impulsive or blind actions, and ensuring consistency and efficiency in behavior.
-(4) \textbf{Cooperation} and \textbf{coordination} represent two facets of \underline{\textit{\textbf{collaboration}}}, essential for effective teamwork in multi-agent systems.
-Cooperation involves agents working in harmony, utilizing their strengths and resources towards common goals.
-This spirit ensures effective contribution from each agent, aligning individual skills with shared objectives.
-Coordination, on the other hand, focuses on synchronizing efforts of all agents, aligning and integrating their diverse actions and strategies.
+(3) \underline{\textit{\textbf{Rationality}}} serves as a metric to gauge the \textit{efficiency} of an agent's behavior.
+It directs agents toward making decisions with the aim of optimizing their benefits by considering the potential actions of other agents rather than resorting to impulsive or uninformed actions.
+(4) \textbf{Cooperation} and \textbf{coordination} are two facets of \underline{\textit{\textbf{collaboration}}}, essential for effective teamwork in multi-agent systems.
+Cooperation measures communication and agreeability.
+Coordination indicates collaboration facilitation.